Demagnetizing field: Multiple domains

 If the ferromagnet is large enough, its magnetization can divide into domains.
 It is then possible to have the magnetization parallel to the surface.
 Within each domain the magnetization is uniform, so there are no volume poles, but there are surface poles at the interfaces (domain walls) between domains.
 However, these poles vanish if the magnetic moments on each side of the domain wall meet the wall at the same angle (so that the components n · M are the same but opposite in sign).
 Domains configured this way are called closure domains.

 Demagnetizing factor

 An arbitrarily shaped magnetic object has a total magnetic field that varies with location inside the object and can be quite difficult to calculate.
 This makes it very difficult to determine the magnetic properties of a material such as, for instance, how the magnetization of a material varies with the magnetic field.
 For a uniformly magnetized sphere in a uniform magnetic field H_{0} the internal magnetic field H is uniform:

-where M_{0} is the magnetization of the sphere and γ is called the demagnetizing factor and equals 1/3 for a sphere.
+where M_{0} is the magnetization of the sphere and γ is called the demagnetizing factor, which assumes values between 0 and 1, and equals 1/3 for a sphere in SI units.
+Note that in cgs units γ assumes values between 0 and 4π.

 This equation can be generalized to include ellipsoids having principal axes in x, y, and z directions such that each component has a relationship of the form: